dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 With the help of pandas, you can then iterate through the rows of your Excel/CSV, and create resources and properties.
 Some examples of useful helper methods:

- - For every property, there is a helper function that explains itself when you hoover over it.
+ - For every property, there is a helper function that explains itself when you hover over it.
 It also has a link to the dsp-tools documentation of this property.
 So you don't need to worry how to construct a certain XML value for a certain property.
  - `check_notna(cell)`: quickly check if a cell contains at least one word-character